 At $229 a night plus tax (BlogHer’12 conference rate), about double the nightly rate I like to spend on a hotel, I opted to have a roommate.
 (More on the roommate and sleeping with a stranger in a future post on my personal blog.)

 With the thousands of women attending BlogHer’12 and mostly male attendees of the FFANY convention, I couldn’t get a decent shot of the lobby without scores of people.
 The only time there was less than 30 people in the lobby was at 4am Sunday morning.
 At 4am Sunday morning, making sure I got my lobby photo was the last thing on my mind.

 In case you didn’t know, the FFANY is the Fashion Footware Association of New York, not to be confused with the Fire Firefighters Association of New York, like someone might have, not naming any names or anything.

 Okay, you got me.
 It was me.
 I can’t help it, when I see FF I automatically assume firefighter.
 (You can take a girl out of the fire service, but you can’t take the fire service out of a girl.)

-The Hilton New York does not offer a shuttle service, complimentary or otherwise, from the airport to the hotel.
+The New York Hilton Midtown does not offer a shuttle service, complimentary or otherwise, from the airport to the hotel.
 You can take a bus, cab, private car, shuttle, or take the train into the city.

 With two suitcases, the train was not an option.
 I opted to go with the shuttle.
 It was cheaper to take the free shuttle from the Hampton Inn, LaGuardia Airport to LaGuardia and then get a shuttle from there as opposed to arranging pickup from the Hampton Inn.